 If you need assistance, please contact Driver Easy’s support team at firstname.lastname@example.org.

-Regular driver update can make your audio device run in the tip-top condition, but if this doesn’t fix Microsoft Teams microphone not working, there is the last method to try.
+Regular driver updates can make your audio device run in the tip-top condition, but if this doesn’t fix Microsoft Teams microphone not working, there is the last method to try.

 Fix 5 – Reinstall Microsoft Teams

 If none of the solutions above get your microphone back to working, the cause might be on the software’s end.
-A fresh reinstallation can usually resolve the in-depth issues within an app.
+Download and reinstall the latest Microsoft Teams to resolve the errors during the previous installation.

 - On your keyboard, press the Windows logo key and R at the same time to open the Run command.
 Then, type appwiz.cpl and click OK.